stanford-rc/www.sherlock.stanford.edu/src/docs/storage/data-sharing.md

   * `y` synchronize: allow clients to use synchronous I/O with the server.
   * `d` delete: delete the file/directory.
-Some servers will allow a delete to occur if either this permission is set in the file/directory or if the delete-child permission is set in its parent direcory.
+Some servers will allow a delete to occur if either this permission is set in the file/directory or if the delete-child permission is set in its parent directory.
   * `D` delete-child: remove a file or subdirectory from within the given directory (directories only)